How to Use the Essential Sound Panel for SFX and Ambience in Premiere Pro

 We also have Creative, which is reverb.
 At this point, you may be thinking creative is just a reverb.
 Not really that creative, right?
 I would agree, but the nice thing about reverb is when you’re dealing with ambient sounds, it has the effect of pushing the ambient sounds in the background.
 If something is further away from you, it’s going to sound more reverberant.

-The more reverberant a sound is, the less clear it will sound.
+The more reverberant a sound is, the less it will sound.
 That’s because you’re hearing direct sound mixed with reflected sound that is delayed.
-The direct sound gets to your ear first, and then you hear the reflections of that sound bouncing off different surfaces, and they all get to your ear at a later .
+The direct sound gets to your ear first, and then you hear the of that sound bouncing off different surfaces, and they all get to your ear at a later time.
 That’s what makes reverb, and the effect is that it sounds less clear.

 Stereo Width

 This is a nice way to give your audio a wider or narrower stereo image.
 If you pull the slider all the way down to narrow, it actually collapses the stereo recording into a mono track.
-It’s not really a mono track, but it makes both the right and the left channels the same, which is more or less mono.
+It’s not really a mono track, but it makes both the right and the left channels the , which is more or less mono.
 But if we push it the other way, it gives this really wide kind of sound, which can be really useful.

 Ducking